Tek Fog: Investigation by Parliamentary Standing Committee on Home Affairs

-On 12 January 2022, The Hindu reported that Anand Sharma, the head of the Parliamentary Standing Committee on Home Affairs, wrote to the Ministry of Home Affairs of the Government of India seeking a response on questions surrounding Tek Fog.
-They directed the Ministry to co-ordinate with other ministries, and provide information on the app and its use by 20 January 2022.

-The investigation was initiated after several calls for the Standing Committee to investigate Tek Fog.
-Chairman Sharma was reported to have taken note of the matter, stating that it may be discussed in the next meeting of the Parliamentary Panel on Home Affairs.
-On 10 January, O'Brien wrote a second letter to convene a meeting to discuss Tek Fog.
-He wrote that the app provided an ability to hijack the WhatsApp accounts of citizens using spyware and use their inactive contacts of the hijacked number, which were uploaded to a database, to send mass messages.
-The letter also pointed out that this hacking technique was formerly used by the Pegasus spyware before the NSO Group developed an even more sophisticated zero-click hijacking method.
-The application, per O'Brien, could send automated messages, spread misinformation, fake news and mislead citizens.
+On 10 January 2022, O'Brien wrote a second letter to convene a meeting to discuss Tek Fog, pointing out that the alleged hacking technique was formerly used by the Pegasus spyware.
+The application, as alleged by O'Brien, could send automated messages, spread misinformation, fake news and mislead citizens.
 On 12 January, Congress leader and leader of the opposition in the Lok Sabha Adhir Ranjan Chowdhury also wrote to the chairman of the Parliamentary Standing Committee on Home Affairs, Anand Sharma, asking the committee discuss the "violative software application Tek Fog" in their next meeting.
+On 12 January, The Hindu reported that Anand Sharma wrote to the Ministry of Home Affairs of the Government of India seeking a response on questions surrounding Tek Fog.

 The Parliamentary Standing Committee asked the Union Home Ministry to provide information about the Tek Fog app.
-On 12 February, responding to the request, Minister of State for Electronics and Information Technology Rajeev Chandrasekhar stated, "The ministry has searched for the app on all prominent app stores and APK stores and could not find so called app in any of these online stores."
+On 12 February, responding to the request, the Minister of State for Electronics and Information Technology Rajeev Chandrasekhar stated, "The ministry has searched for the app on all prominent app stores and APK stores and could not find so called app in any of these online stores."

 Retraction and apology

-On 23 October 2022, The Wire took down its Tek Fog story as it was found that the app never existed and the journalist who carried out this investigation presented forged documents and emails to defame Amit Malviya(BJP IT Cell Head).
-On further investigation on the background of the journalist it was found that he had fabricated many more stories like the "Tek Fog" one to spread disinformation and mislead public.
-The Wire also issued a formal apology to its readers.
+On 23 October 2022, The Wire took down its Tek Fog story "for review" due to claims of misconduct in another investigation done by the same journalist.
+On 27 October 2022, The Wire issued a formal apology to its readers for the publication of these stories.